 - New Jersey Contract Review and Negotiation Attorney

 NEW JERSEY EMPLOYMENT LAW GENERALLY PERMITS EMPLOYERS TO TERMINATE EMPLOYEES WITHOUT CAUSE OR ADVANCE NOTICE.

 However, if an employer fires an employee due to the employee’s membership in a protected class, or because the employee has engaged in protected actions, such as reporting fraudulent conduct by an employer, the employer’s actions may constitute unlawful workplace discrimination, and the employee may have a cause of action against the company or employer in violation.

-If you suspect that you were wrongfully terminated from your job in New Jersey, the employment law attorneys at the Law Offices of Usmaan Sleemi may be able to help you restore your position or obtain financial compensation.
-Proudly serving employees across a diverse range of industries and occupations, our knowledgeable, skilled, and effective wrongful termination lawyers have dedicated our careers to upholding the rights of workers throughout the Northern New Jersey region.
-Regardless of whether you were employed at an S corporation, C corporation, limited liability company (LLC), or other type of business entity, our wrongful termination attorneys can work aggressively to hold your employer accountable for improper and discriminatory conduct in the workplace.
+If you suspect that you were wrongfully terminated from your job in New Jersey, the employment law attorney at the Law Offices of Usmaan Sleemi may be able to help you restore your position or obtain financial compensation.
+Proudly serving employees across a diverse range of industries and occupations, knowledgeable, skilled, and effective wrongful termination lawyer Usmaan Sleemi has dedicated his career to upholding the rights of workers throughout the Northern New Jersey region.
+Regardless of whether you were employed at an S corporation, C corporation, limited liability company (LLC), or other type of business entity, our wrongful termination attorney can work aggressively to hold your employer accountable for improper and discriminatory conduct in the workplace.